 A suggested model for a local church is to utilize a group of 4-8 believers who meet regularly, supporting one another in overcoming.
 Group meets regularly (weekly, biweekly, monthly) depending upon the needs of the members.
 Duration of a meeting can be between one and two hours.
 If too short, somebody will not be heard.
 If too long, somebody will not come because they “don’t have time.”
 A Leader or Coordinator needs to be selected.
 This is not necessarily the “expert” on the topic, but rather one who can organize the meeting, be the contact person for communications, and facilitate discussion so everyone can be heard while insuring nobody dominates.
 The group should function with the support of church leadership.

 Rules need to be communicated clearly at the opening session and to whomever may join the group after its inception.
 Suggestions are as follows:

 Topic: This is not a class, but an informal, heart-to-heart discussion among believers.
 There are no experts in the room, but we all come needing something the others can supply.
 As much as possible, keep the discussion to the agreed-upon topic.

 Participation: Each member is encouraged to participate, but not dominate.
-There will often be a chance to “go around the circle” and respond to a particular point or a questions, but anyone is free to “pass.”
+There will often be a chance to “go around the circle” and respond to a particular point or a question, but anyone is free to “pass.”

-Respect: No interrupting, mocking, belittling or cross-talk (conversation between two people with the exclusion of the others).
+Respect: No interrupting, mocking, belittling or crosstalk (conversation between two people with the exclusion of the others).
 We seek to edify, build up, and strengthen one another.

 Confidentiality: Finally, we will all practice confidentiality.
 What’s said in this group stays in this group.
 If this is not practiced, soon others will understand that what they say will be publicized, essentially ending all future discussion.